ramokz/phantom-camera/documentation/docs/tween.md

 The resource that defines how this `PCam` should be transitioned to.

-Can be shared across multiple `PCams`
+Can be shared across multiple `PCams`.

 </template>
 <template v-slot:setMethod>